themitosan/R3ditor-V2/README.md

 * Run <code>nw.exe</code>

 #### Linux
-It's exactly the same process to run on windows!
+It's almost the same process to run on windows!
 The only difference is: To run R3V2:

 * Open your terminal and navigate to R3V2 folder